Tourists, commuters seek workarounds to French train strikes

-PARIS (AP) — French commuters are squeezing into scarce trains and tourists are rearranging their plans, as Day 2 of a three-month strike hobbles one of the world’s most-traveled rail networks.
+PARIS — French commuters squeezed into scarce trains Wednesday while tourists rearranged travel plans as one of the world’s most-traveled rail networks endured a second consecutive day of strike action.

 Rail unions and President Emmanuel Macron’s government are holding firm so far in a battle over a plan to abolish a benefits system that allows train drivers and others jobs for life.

-The SNCF rail authority said some 86 percent of trains were canceled nationwide Wednesday.
+Macron says that no longer makes financial sense, and the sector needs reform to stay globally competitive — part of his larger plan to change the way the French economy works.
+It’s arguably his biggest challenge since he took the presidency last year.

-The strike is also hitting international traffic.
-SNCF says no trains are operating between France and Italy, Spain and Switzerland.
+The SNCF rail authority said 86 percent of trains were canceled nationwide Wednesday, though the number of striking workers fell slightly compared to Tuesday’s strike kickoff day — strike action is being planned for the coming three months.

 Most Read Nation & World Stories